The birth of the Zimbabwe wicketkeeper... and of ball-by-ball commentary

 Peter Kirsten, who was born today, was almost 37 by the time he made his Test debut, because of South Africa's omission from the Test arena in the 1970s and 80s.
 His talents were fading by the time he played Test cricket, but he battled doggedly, not least in Adelaide in 1993-94.
 South Africa had to draw to take the series against Australia, but Kirsten's 79 (in 310 minutes) and 42 (in 259) were agonisingly in vain.
 He made his only Test hundred at Headingley in 1994, in his penultimate Test.

 Nasim-ul-Ghani, born today, was the youngest Test cricketer at the time when he made his debut against West Indies, at 16.
-Primarily a left-arm spinner whose main weapon was flight, he could also bowl medium-pace, and he was a versatile batsman too: he opened the batting for Pakistan and also came in at No. 11.
-He came in as a nightwatchman at Lord's in 1962 and struck a century - the first by a Pakistani in England.
+Primarily a left-arm spinner whose main weapon was flight, he could also bowl medium pace, and he was a versatile batsman too: he opened the batting for Pakistan and also came in at No. 11.
+At Lord's in 1962 he struck a century - the first by a Pakistani in England - having come in as a nightwatchman .
 He was assistant manager on Pakistan's 1996 tour of England and has since had a spell as a national selector, an ICC development officer in South Asia, and a match referee.